Lt. Shawn Grusendorf

 The purpose and goal of the Allegany County Tactical Response Team is to assist local law enforcement and the citizens of Allegany County with emergent or possible emergent crisis situations such as the execution of high risk arrest/search warrants, active shooter issues, hostage incidents, securing crime scenes, search and rescue operations and felony traffic stops in Allegany County.
 The team is currently comprised of eleven (11) Deputy Sheriff’s, four (4) support staff and one (1) Police Sergeant from the Town of Cuba Police Department.

-During the year 2016, members of the Allegany County Sheriff’s Office assigned to the Narcotics Unit conducted investigations into the sale and trafficking of narcotics, marijuana and other dangerous drugs within Allegany County, as well as other criminal investigations.
-These investigations resulted in the adoption of 99 cases, 95 of which were drug related and 4 were other criminal investigations.
-Of these 99 cases, 55 were Felony level offenses, 28 were Misdemeanor level offenses, 12 were Violation level, and 4 were “other” investigations.
-ACSO Investigators arrested 22 people in 2016, resulting in a total of 60 different charges placed against these 22 people.
+During the year 2017, members of the Allegany County Sheriff’s Office assigned to the Narcotics Unit conducted investigations into the sale and trafficking of narcotics, marijuana, and other dangerous drugs within Allegany County, as well as other criminal investigations.
+These investigations resulted in the adoption of 38 cases, all of which were drug related.
+Of these 38 cases, 15 were Felony level offenses, 10 were Misdemeanor level offenses, and 13 were violation level offenses.
+ACSO Investigators arrested 13 people in 2017, resulting in a total of 24 different charges placed against these 13 people.

 The Civil Division is currently comprised of one Supervising Lieutenant, one Deputy Sergeant, one Deputy and one Civilian Clerk.
 The division managed several changes in the New York State Civil Practice Laws and Rules which are continually updated and revised by the New York State Sheriff’s Association legal counsel and continues to train, educate and practice a level of professionalism that has been recognized across the state.

 The Civil Deputies perform all Division duties in accordance with the New York State Civil Practice Laws and Rules.
 Deputies are certified by the New York State Sheriff’s Association.
-In 2016, there were 1,214 services including 43 evictions, 128 orders of protection, 29 subpoenas, 554 summonses, complaints, petitions and family court processes and 460 income/property executions.
-The Civil Sergeant and his Deputy cover both the day shift (8am-4pm) as well as the evening shift (4pm-12am) Monday through Saturday allowing for the efficient and successful service of all documents and to provide a professional and courteous service.
+In 2017, there were 1,151 services including 35 evictions, 75 orders of protection, 22 subpoenas, 442 summonses, complaints, petitions and family court processes and 470 income/property executions.
+The Civil Deputy Sergeant and one Deputy cover both the day shift (8am-4pm) as well as the evening shift (4pm-12am) Monday through Saturday allowing for the efficient and successful service of all documents and to provide a professional and courteous service of all documents.

 The Sheriff’s Marine Division is comprised of 9 full-time Deputy Sheriffs who are all certified N.Y.S.
 Boater Safety Course instructors and N.Y.S.
 D.E.C. certified Marine Patrol Officers.
 The assigned officers patrol Cuba and Rushford Lakes comprising a total of 4 square miles of water surface.
 The Marine Patrol works with local communities in an effort to educate the boating public on the rules, laws and regulations of the N.Y.S. marine law.
 Currently, the Marine Division operates two watercraft and two Jet-Ski Patrol Units.
 Deputies conducted 399 hours of patrol on the lakes where they performed 44 vessel inspections in an effort to ensure boater safety.
 Deputies assisted 6 boaters with vessel rescue, maintenance issues and the rescue of errant vessels.